 I’ve written a separate article about what’s inside my saddle bag here.

 3. Should I buy a waterproof saddle bag?

-Most of the things found in a saddle bag would still be fine even if its wet, except for mobile phones and clothing.
+From my experience, that’s not a must.
+However, it also depends on what you carry inside.
+Most of the things found in a saddle bag would still be fine even if it’s wet, except for mobile phones and clothing.

-At best, they’re water resistant.
+Most saddle bags are made of nylon or leather and they’re not waterproof.
+At best, they’re water-resistant.
 But if it’s a heavy downpour, the contents will get a little wet, which is fine.